The Italian Food Bucket List: 32 Italian Dishes You Need to Try

 This one is simple!
 It goes back to the tradition of eating after the heat of the day.

-Also, because the work day has two separate parts to it and there’s a break in between, they don’t get out of work until after 7:30 PM.
+Also, because the work day has two separate parts to it, and there’s a break in between, they don’t get out of work until after 7:30 PM.

-I can’t wait to start knocking off more of these recipes when I go back to Italy or if I make them from my own kitchen.
-They all look so good and I can only imagine how good these Italian food dishes are going to make my home smell!
+I can’t wait to start knocking off more of these Italian recipes when I go back to Italy, or if I make them from my own kitchen.

 Chasing Foxes was started in 2016 as a way for Grace and her husband, Silas, to start traveling.
 However, they started to realize that they had a passion for improving themselves, and wanted to help others level up their lives as well.
 So whether it's with cooking, travel, or staying healthy, they want to help you better your life bit by bit, as they do the same.